 Historically, the researchers have not taken note of the light filtration properties of the lenses used and this often leaves patients, readers, and the medical community at a loss for which type of lens to use to best manage photophobia at the source, non-invasively.

 Non-evidence-based Recommendations in Eyecare

 Often times, eye care professionals remain unsure or uncomfortable when patients ask them which lenses to use for their light sensitivity.
-Through an eye exam, eye care professionals may observe pain or discomfort as they test the pupillary light reflex.
 Without solid, evidence-based research to confidently recommend an optical solution, eye care professionals may forego confidently recommending any at all.

 If a patient persists, non-evidence-based solutions may be recommended, as some eye care professionals may not have yet found more concrete medically-backed photophobia management options.